1 / 10

 The Toyota Verso: gone and all but forgotten.
 You may have passed a couple of Verso MPVs on your way home from work this evening, but the chances are you didn’t notice them.
 This feels like a car engineered to blend in – to deliver years of loyal service without fuss or drama.

-That’s the thing to remember about the Toyota Verso.
-You’re not buying into a world of glamour and excitement.
+As you'll read in our Toyota Verso review, you're not buying into a world of glamour and excitement.
 Instead, you’re throwing your money down on a car that will serve a purpose.
 Given Toyota’s reputation for reliability, it’s unlikely to break the bank.

 Launched in 2013 as a heavily reworked version of the old Verso dating back to 2009, Toyota went to great lengths to build a car tailored to European tastes.
 Indeed, it was designed and engineered in Belgium and France, while production took place in Turkey.